-Brochure” websites are what most people mean by “simple websites” or “basic websites”.
+“Brochure” websites are what most people mean by “simple websites” or “basic websites”.
 They provide several pages of information – like a company brochure – and a contact form to gather leads and feedback.
 Some manage with just three pages – the home page, contact page and an “about us” page.
 However, the more content you have, the better.
 Why?

 Well, successful websites are built for their target audience.
 Your customers see your site as you reaching out to them.
 They require it to be easy to find, easy to navigate, and to contain the information they’re looking for – or at least enough to persuade them to contact you.
 Otherwise they’ll just move on to your competitors.

 You may be able to achieve that in just a few pages, but that risks looking like your site – and helping your customers – is an afterthought.
 You don’t want to give prospective customers that impression, do you?

 Basically, the more effort you put into delivering value to your target audience on your website, the more they’ll feel appreciated.
 The more they feel appreciated, the more likely they are to trust you, and to buy from you.

-Most basic brochure websites have at least five pages – anything less is rarely cost-effective.
+Most basic brochure sites have at least five pages – anything less is rarely cost-effective.
 On the other hand, if you’re planning more than about a dozen pages, you may be better off with a Pro Site.
-Brochure sites start at just £750 for a six-page site.

 Special Cases: One-Page Sites & Landing Pages